 The Control Panel is hidden at the upper or lower center of the screen (the default is at the upper center), and becomes visible when you mouse over it.

-The panel consists of three rows: an icon row at the top, and two text rows below it:
+The panel is consisted of two rows.

 Note: The above image shows the complete Control Panel.
 The icons that appear can be user selected.
-See Control Panel Configuration, page 99, for details.
+See Control Panel Configuration, page 107, for details.